Automattic/themes/iotix/readme.txt

 == Copyright ==

-Startup WordPress Theme, (C) 2022 Automattic
+Iotix WordPress Theme, (C) 2022 Automattic
-Startup is distributed under the terms of the GNU GPL.
+Iotix is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by